poing/earmark/README.md

 Available Functions:

 * `get()`
-  * Returns the formated value.
+  * Returns a *single* formated value.
-  * Will accept *option* integer to return an array of values.
+  * Will accept *option* integer to return an array of formatted values.
 * `unset($value)`
-  * Accepts a single or array of *formated* values.
+  * Accepts *formated* values in a string or array.

 ## Simple Usage